 Patricia Pisters & Stephan Besser

-Julian Kiverstein, Patricia Pisters, Stephan Besser, Tim Yaczo, Annelies Kleinherenbrink, Flora Lysen, Moosje Goosen, Dan Leberg, Manon Parry, Rob Zwijnenberg, Machiel Keestra, Nim Goede, and others.
+Julian Kiverstein, Machiel Keestra, Patricia Pisters, Stephan Besser, Halbe Kuipers, Flora Lysen, Nim Goede, Moosje Goosen, Dan Leberg, Manon Parry, Tim Yaczo, Joe van Eerden, Dan Oki and others.

 Work plan and time schedule

 The brain is generally considered as one of the most important topics in contemporary culture.
 The debates are often polarized or simplified.
-This group wants to contribute to both the neuroscientific and humanities insights around this topic as well as to the discussions in the general public.
-The group will collaborate with cultural agencies in organizing a film program and an exhibition open to the general public.
+This group wants to contribute to the neuroscientific and humanities insights around this topic as well as to the discussions in the general public.
+The group collaborates with cultural agencies in organizing a film program and an exhibition open to the general public.